awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/gs-python-createapp.md

 # Create and Run a Kinesis Data Analytics for Python Application<a name="gs-python-createapp"></a>

-In this exercise, you create a Kinesis Data Analytics application for Python application with an Kinesis stream as a source and a sink\.
+In this exercise, you create a Kinesis Data Analytics application for Python application with a Kinesis stream as a source and a sink\.

 **Topics**
 + [Create Dependent Resources](#gs-python-resources)